A versatile & easy blueberry pie recipe that works with any kind of berry you have on hand – fresh or frozen! Made with delicious homemade pie crust.

 - Prepare both homemade pie crusts.
 Roll one out to approximately 12 inches in diameter and place into pie pan; set aside.

-- Toss together berries, lemon juice and vanilla.
-Add sugar, flour and salt and toss to coat the berries evenly.
+- Toss together berries and lemon juice.
+Add sugar and cornstarch and toss to coat the berries evenly.
 Pour the berries into the pie shell and dot the filling with the butter.

 - Preheat the oven to 400 degrees and bake for 50-60 minutes, until the fruit is bubbling and the crust is golden.
 Let cool for at least one hour before serving.